 Each year DEC honors individuals who are making a difference in the lives of young children and their families.
 We are pleased to honor individuals who have dedicated their lives to improving outcomes for young children with disabilities and their families.

-The 2020 Awards Ceremony will take place at DEC's 36th Annual International Conference on Young Children with Special Needs and Their Families.
+The 2021 Awards Ceremony will take place online at DEC's 37th Annual International Conference on Young Children with Special Needs and Their Families.

-The Mary McEvoy Service to the Field Award is given to a DEC member who has made significant national or international contributions to the field of early childhood special education.
+The Mary McEvoy Service to the Field Award is given to a family member, community member, or professional who has made notable and significant national or international contributions to the field of early childhood special education.
 It is given in memory of Mary McEvoy, who was a leader in the early childhood special education field.

-The J. David Sexton Doctoral Student Award is given to a DEC member and doctoral-level student who has made contributions to young children with special needs and their families through their efforts in research, higher education, publications, policy, and information dissemination.
+The J. David Sexton Doctoral Student Award is given to a DEC doctoral level member who has made contributions to young children with disabilities and their families through their efforts in research, higher education, publications, policy, and information dissemination.

-The Merle B. Karnes Award for Service to the Division for Early Childhood is given to a DEC member who has made a significant contribution to DEC in areas of leadership, service, research, advocacy, or publications.
-The award is given in honor of Dr. Merle Karnes, who served on the DEC Executive Board and was the founder and first editor of the Journal for Early Intervention.
+The Merle B. Karnes Service to DEC Award is given to a DEC member who has made significant contributions to DEC in the areas of leadership, service, research, advocacy, or publications.
+The award is given in honor of Dr. Merle Karnes, who served for years as a member of DEC Executive Board and was the founder and first editor of the Journal for Early Intervention.

-The DEC Parent/Family Award is given to a DEC member and parent who has made significant contributions through service to the field and community.
-This award is given to demonstrate the importance of recognizing parents and families who are making a difference in the field.
+The DEC Family Award is given to a DEC member who is the parent/guardian of a child with a disability and has made significant contributions through service to the field and community.
+This award is given to demonstrate the importance of recognizing families who are making a difference in the field.

-The DEC Award for Mentoring is given to a DEC member who has provided significant guidance to the development of students and/or new practitioners in the field.
+The DEC Mentoring Award is given to a DEC member who has provided significant guidance to the development of students and/or new practitioners in the field.
 This award is given to demonstrate the importance of training and guiding the next generation of leaders in the field.